— Bibliography with Annotations

 Haraway, Donna.
 Simians, Cyborgs and Women: The Reinvention of Nature.
 New York: Routledge, 1991.

 —.
 “From Cyborgs to Companion Species: People, Dogs and Technoculture.”
-Sept.
-16, 2003.
-Lecture presented by The Doreen B. Townsend Center for the Humanities.
+Lecture presented at The Doreen B. Townsend Center for the Humanities (Sept.
+16, 2003).

 —.
 Modest_Witness@Second_Millennium.
 FemaleMan_Meets_OncoMouse.
 New York: Routledge, 1997.